cs50/cs50.readthedocs.io/libraries/cs50/python.rst

     :param \*args: zero or more positional arguments with which any placeholders should be substituted
     :param \*\*kwargs: zero or more named arguments with which any placeholders should be substituted

+    Any argument whose value is a `list` or `tuple` of other values is converted to a comma-separated list of those values, formatted for SQL's `IN` operator.

-    :returns: for SELECTs, a :py:class:`list` of :py:class:`dict` objects, each of which represents a row in the result set; for INSERTs, the primary key of a newly inserted row (or None if none); for UPDATEs, the number of rows updated; for DELETEs, the number of rows deleted; for CREATEs, `True` on success; on error, a `RuntimeError` is raised
+    :returns: for SELECTs, a :py:class:`list` of :py:class:`dict` objects, each of which represents a row in the result set; for INSERTs, the primary key of a newly inserted row (or None if none); for UPDATEs, the number of rows updated; for DELETEs, the number of rows deleted; for CREATEs, `True` on success; on integrity errors, a `ValueError` is raised, on other errors, a `RuntimeError` is raised

     Example usage::

         db = cs50.SQL("sqlite:///file.db")